eMedicine Specialties > Dermatology > Surgical

 • Temple: Transposition flaps use the reservoir of excess skin over the cheeks, temple, and preauricular areas to repair large defects over the temple where primary closure may not be possible.

 • Cheeks: Because the skin of the cheek is richly vascular due to the favorable blood supply from the subdermal plexus, the viability of transposition flaps is less critical, which may be used to create scars as geometric broken lines that tend to be well camouflaged within the skin creases.
 Transposition flaps typically are designed laterally and with the redundant tissue inferior to the primary defect.
-This keeps the scar in a lateral position, and the inferiorly based flap maintains optimal lymphatic drainage to help prevent pin-cushioning (see Media Files 26-29).
+This keeps the scar in a lateral position, and the inferiorly based flap maintains optimal lymphatic drainage to help prevent pin-cushioning (see images below).

-Banner-type transposition flaps5
+Banner-type transposition flaps

 The classic banner-type transposition flap is a finger-shaped random pattern (cutaneous) flap that makes use of areas of adjacent laxity.
 This flap allows for the placement of a long linear secondary scar in a skin fold or crease or along the junction of 2 cosmetic units.
 This type of flap most commonly is used in the following areas: